department-of-veterans-affairs/va.gov-team/teams/vsa/teams/disability-experience/team-docs/Release Plans/DBEX 0781 Redirect Feature.md

 ## New Capabilities and Changes
 - 0781 Flipper https://github.com/department-of-veterans-affairs/va.gov-team/issues/92013 - canary rollout and production validation
-- Limit the new feature to only new claims https://github.com/department-of-veterans-affairs/va.gov-team/issues/92199 - claims starting after the release date
+- Limit the new feature to only new claims https://github.com/department-of-veterans-affairs/va.gov-team/issues/92199 - these are claims started after the release date, claims that were in progress before the release would not see the new feature.
-- Direct users to the 0781 NEW Choice page https://github.com/department-of-veterans-affairs/va.gov-team/issues/91930 - new content and link to the paper form
-- Direct users to the NEW upload page https://github.com/department-of-veterans-affairs/va.gov-team/issues/91998 - new content and link to the paper form

 - Instead of asking the user two seprate choices for which form they would like to upload (example, onece for each of these):
   - walkthrough-781-choice page
   - walkthrough-781a-choice page

   We'll ask once on one page.
+  - NEW 0781 Choice page https://github.com/department-of-veterans-affairs/va.gov-team/issues/91930 - new content and link to the paper form

 - Instead of asking the user to upload their form on two seprate pages(example, one for each of these):
   - ptsd-781-upload page
   - ptsd-781a-upload page

   We'll ask once on one page.
+  - NEW 0781 upload page https://github.com/department-of-veterans-affairs/va.gov-team/issues/91998 - new content and link to the paper form

 ## Risks